EqualExperts/KotlinDemo/http4k-example/README.md

 A production-ready RESTful API built with http4k demonstrating clean architecture, JWT authentication, and OpenAPI documentation.

+It is hard to find a good example of a production-ready REST API built with Kotlin and http4k.
+This project aims to fill that gap.

 ## Features

 - **JWT Authentication** - Secure endpoints with bearer token authentication